-This post is a must read because many homeowners get duped and spend thousands of $ on basement waterproofing when waterproofing the basement is not going to solve the underlying cause of a wet basement.
+This post is a must read as many homeowners get talked into spending thousands of $ on basement waterproofing when waterproofing won't solve the true cause of the water in your basement.

 There is no question that heavy rains test the integrity of the entire building envelope of a home.
-Heavy rains commonly put your building envelope in general under alot of stress; here are some examples that we will discuss further in this post:
+Heavy rains commonly put your building envelope in general under alot of stress; here are some examples that we'll discuss further in this post:

-- Heavy rains put your entire roof to the test; if there are any vulnerabilities, they will reveal themselves;
+- Heavy rains put your entire roof to the test; if there are any vulnerabilities, your roof will leak;

 - Heavy rains pound against your windows, doors, and the brick veneer or siding on the exterior of your home;